Continuous Combinatorics of Abelian Group Actions: Toast, an application of hyper-aperiodicity

 Figure~\ref{fig:toast} illustrates the definitions of layered and unlayered toast.
+The term `toast' is simply motivated by the the visual shapes of these regions in Figure~\ref{fig:toast} together with how the regions are stacked (specifically condition (1) above).

-In \cite{GJKS_forcing_2015} a forcing argument was used to show that Borel layered toast does not exist for $F(2^{\Z^d})$.
-The following result show that continuous (unlayered) toast does not exist for $F(2^{\Z^d})$.
-Thus, the only remaining possibility for $F(2^{\Z^d})$ is Borel unlayered toast, which in fact does exist for $F(2^{\Z^d})$ (a result of the authors to be presented elsewhere).
+In \cite{GJKS_forcing_2015} a forcing argument was used to show that a Borel layered toast does not exist for $F(2^{\Z^d})$.
+The following result shows that a continuous (unlayered) toast does not exist for $F(2^{\Z^d})$.
+Thus, the only remaining possibility for $F(2^{\Z^d})$ is a Borel unlayered toast, which in fact does exist for $F(2^{\Z^d})$ (a result of the authors to be presented in \cite{borcon}).